 Current explorations within the domain of Embodied AI encompass a diverse array of applications including navigation, object manipulation, and multimodal learning.
 Correspondingly, the datasets requisite for these distinct research areas exhibit considerable variation.
 This section will present an overview of multiple datasets pertinent to embodied intelligence: MP3D~\cite{20170918MP3D}, TOUCHDOWN~\cite{2018TD}, R2R~\cite{20180405R2R}, CVDN~\cite{20191013CVDN}, REVERIE~\cite{20200106REVERIE}, RXR~\cite{20201005RXR}, SOON~\cite{20211015SOON}, ProcTHOR~\cite{THOR}, R3ED~\cite{20220703R3ED}, and X-Embodiment~\cite{openx}.
 The chronological development of these datasets is depicted in Figure \ref{fig:Datasettl}.

-1)\textbf{MatterPort3D}~\cite{20170918MP3D} (MP3D) is a comprehensive dataset, predominantly comprising RGB-D scenes.
-It features 10,800 panoramic views generated from 194,400 RGB-D images and spans 90 expansive architectural settings, primarily focusing on 3D indoor environments.
-The dataset encompasses various data modalities such as RGB images, depth images, and semantic annotations.
-Annotations are supplied for facets like scene surfaces, camera poses, and segmentation, making it a key resource for self-supervised tasks and embodied AI.
+a) \textbf{MatterPort3D (MP3D)}~\cite{20170918MP3D} is a comprehensive dataset containing 10,800 panoramic views from 194,400 RGB-D images across 90 architectural settings, focusing on 3D indoor environments.
+It includes RGB images, depth images, and semantic annotations for surfaces, camera poses, and segmentation, making it a key resource for self-supervised tasks and embodied AI.
 MP3D's detailed scenes and global perspectives make it ideal for object detection, scene segmentation, and 3D reconstruction, although its focus on indoor environments limits its broader applicability.

-As a cornerstone in the field, MP3D has influenced the development of numerous subsequent datasets, which have either adapted or expanded upon its structure.
-This renders it an invaluable asset for simulating Embodied AI in computational settings.
-Nevertheless, the dataset's primary focus on indoor residential environments circumscribes its applicability.
-Unique to MP3D, each viewpoint incorporates a 360-degree panoramic image, encompassing both depth and color information.
-The dataset meticulously samples viewpoints at human height throughout these spaces, ensuring camera poses are aligned.
-Data are amassed across a range of applications, from semantic segmentation to object and regional categorization.

-For each object surface, MP3D furnishes multiple views captured from diverse angles and distances, thereby enabling the learning and prediction of surface properties contingent on these perspectives.
-The dataset places a significant emphasis on visual perception and scene understanding, making it highly versatile for a plethora of computer vision tasks including object detection, scene segmentation, and 3D reconstruction.
-For Embodied AI research, MP3D stands as an exemplary dataset, offering a data-rich environment that enhances agent-environm-ent interactions.

-2)\textbf{TOUCHDOWN}~\cite{2018TD} is a specialized dataset designed for navigation and spatial reasoning, utilizing Google Street View to construct an expansive outdoor environment.
-The dataset encompasses 39,641 panoramic images and 61,319 edges, all originating from New York City.
-Each viewpoint in the dataset features a 360-degree RGB panorama.
-To compile this dataset, TOUCHDOWN employs a "treasure hunt" methodology, involving two roles: the writer and the finder.
-The writer crafts instructions to enable the finder to navigate toward and locate a specific target, without prior knowledge of the correct route or destination.
-Upon task completion, the finder documents the followed path and elucidates their navigation choices.

-TOUCHDOWN consists of two primary tasks: Navigation and Spatial Description Resolution (SDR).
-The Navigation task emphasizes spatial reasoning, with instructions focusing on the spatial relationships between the agent and its environment.
-The SDR task, on the other hand, demands linguistic expertise to decipher relationships among objects and their spatial configurations.
-Each of these tasks presents its own set of unique challenges.

-Contrary to MP3D~\cite{20170918MP3D}, which is confined to indoor scenarios, TOUCHDOWN predominantly features outdoor settings.
-This makes it an ideal dataset for training and evaluating models in tasks that require outdoor navigation and spatial understanding.

-3)\textbf{Room-to-Room}~\cite{20180405R2R}(R2R) is a specialized dataset designed for VLN, extending the data from MP3D to include a substantial corpus of natural language data pertinent to navigation.
-R2R characterizes a series of navigational paths within these 3D indoor settings, each consisting of a sequence of specific locations and orientations, termed 'viewpoints.'
-Accompanying each path are one or more natural language instructions that guide navigation from the origin to the destination.